 8. “Forking” And Dilution Of The Market

 Occasionally there is dissent amongst developers and users of a cryptocurrency as to the way forward, resulting in an initiative to create a “fork”.

 This fork is the separation of one cryptocurrency into two.
 The second cryptocurrency has its protocols changed from the original to add new features (or reverse a catastrophic issue).
 The two cryptocurrencies share a transaction history up until that point.
 Bitcoin itself had its first fork in 2017 when Bitcoin Cash was created.

 The problem that this can cause, and one of the risks of investing in bitcoin, is that users may migrate to this different crypto, thereby shifting investment while also diluting the market.
 While this isn’t always a problem, its implications must be understood if you’re investing in crypto.

 Finally, there is the worry that bitcoin could simply be a scheme, with those at the top taking advantage of everyone else’s ignorance.
 The thinking is that the bigger the bubble economy, the more people flock to invest.
 If the bubble were to burst, the currency would be worthless for those still holding onto it.

 Having said all this, those investors at the top with large quantities of BTC are also at risk of holding onto a bad bitcoin investment.
 At the end of the day, all investors should maintain vigilance over the market and be aware of sudden shifts in the climate.

 This article has looked at the major risks of investing in bitcoin.
 While not every risk will affect everyone equally, these should all be kept in mind while investing.

-To ensure safe investment, be sure to perform your due diligence and to keep an eye on the ever-shifting marketplace.
-As long as this is done, you should be able to avoid the more serious risks relating to investment.
+To ensure safe investment, perform your due diligence and keep an eye on the ever-shifting marketplace.
+As long as this is done, you should be able to avoid the more serious risks relating to the investment.